Checkout Abandonment: Why A/B Testing is Dead & Predictive Trust Architecture Won

 Engineering perspectives on the topic

-What is the biggest cause of cart abandonment?
+What is the biggest cause of cart abandonment in 2026?

 Does changing button colours actually reduce cart abandonment?

-How long does a forensic checkout audit take?
+How long does a predictive checkout audit take?

 Ready to build something measurable?